 Selling a business is a time-consuming exercise, and in general, it can take anywhere from 6-12 months to sell a business.
 Fees will vary depending on which type of M&A adviser you decide to engage and what the expected sale value of your company will be.

 Generally speaking, M&A advisers will charge two fees; an engagement fee or retainer and a separate success fee.

-This fee can either be charged up front as a standard flat fee or invoiced on a monthly basis.
+This fee can either be charged up front as a standard flat fee or invoiced monthly.
 The fee is usually agreed up front and could be anywhere from £30,000 to £100,000 or more.
 The exact amount will depend on the experience of the firm handling the transaction, the size of the transaction and the amount of up-front work required to take the opportunity to a successful sale.

 The objective of an engagement fee/retainer is to commit the seller, commit the M&A adviser and cover the adviser’s fixed costs.

 The success fee incentivises the M&A adviser to achieve the highest possible price for the seller.
-Interestingly, the success fee charged for a smaller size transaction is disproportionally large when compared to a larger transaction.
-This is because the amount of work required to sell a £5m business is usually the same as the effort required to sell a £50m business!
+Interestingly, the success fee charged for a smaller size transaction is disproportionally large when compared to a more substantial transaction.
+This is because the amount of work required to sell a £5m business is usually the same as the effort needed to sell a £50m business!